DragosGeorge/apprentice_chest/README.md

 ## How It Works

 The chest is accessible through an in-game event, which checks the player's level and whether their inventory has enough available space.
 If the conditions are met, the chest is opened, and the player receives the rewards.
-After opening the chest, it becomes unavailable for the same account.
+After opening the chest, it becomes unavailable for the same player.

 ## How to Use